Local Area Traffic Management

 Dudley Park / Devon Park / Croydon Park

 The Torrens to Torrens (T2T) and Regency to Pym (R2P) sections of the North-South Corridor have resulted in significant changes to the operation of the local road network in the Devon Park, Dudley Park and Croydon Park areas.
 The partial severance of Pym Street (access will be restricted to left turn in and out) at South Road will result in traffic redistribution in the local area and changes to bus routes.
 DPTI recently funded a study to assess the anticipated likely impacts of their project on Council’s local road network.
 This study identified that some roads will experience a significant increase/decrease in traffic volume as a result of the project.
 Accordingly, Council has committed to developing a Draft Local Area Traffic Management Plan for the local area for further consultation with residents.
-A community meeting was held in November 2019 and subsequently a Street Resident Committee was called for and formed where a small group of local residents and businesses will be meeting over the coming months to deliberate and prepare a DRAFT Local Area Traffic Management Plan for further consultation with the local community.
+A community meeting was held in November 2019 and subsequently a local area residents working group was called for and formed where a small group of local residents and businesses met over several months to deliberate and prepare a DRAFT Local Area Traffic Management Plan for further consultation with the local community.

-We propose to develop a LATM scheme during construction of the R2P project and implement in stages with the majority of works to be undertaken following the completion of the R2P project if the predicted changes come to fruition.
+The LATM scheme is being developed during construction of the R2P project and is proposed to be implemented in stages, with the majority of works to be undertaken following the completion of the R2P project if the predicted changes come to fruition.

-The study area is proposed to extend from Days Road to the Gawler Railway line to Torrens Road.
-Council will work with the City of Charles Sturt on this project as the southern part of this study area falls under their care and control.
+The study area extends from Days Road to the Gawler Railway line to Torrens Road.
+Council is working with the City of Charles Sturt on this project as the southern part of this study area falls under their care and control.